Zou Shiming: Zou vs. Kimura

-On June 27, 2017, it was announced that Zou would make a voluntary defence of his WBO title against Japanese underdog and WBO #7 Sho Kimura (14-1-2, 7 KOs) on July 28 at the Oriental Sports Center in Shanghai, China.
+On June 27, 2017, it was announced that Zou would make a voluntary defence of his WBO title against Japanese underdog and WBO #7 Sho Kimura (14–1–2, 7 KOs) on July 28 at the Oriental Sports Center in Shanghai, China.
 Zou parted ways with promoter Top Rank and decided to promote the fight himself.
 He decided not to train with his hall of fame trainer Freddie Roach.
 In a shocking upset, Kimura, who was behind on two scorecards at the start of round 11, knocked Zou out to win the WBO flyweight title.
-Two judges had the fight 96–94, 97-93 for Zou, whilst the third judge had it 96-94 for Kimura.
+Two judges had the fight 96–94, 97–93 for Zou, whilst the third judge had it 96–94 for Kimura.
 Zou used his movement throughout the fight which had Kimura chasing him trying to land shots.
 He landed a right hook then followed by a combination.
 Zou dropped to the ground after a flurry of punches.
-He failed to get up, but referee didn't count him out, calling off the fight.
+He failed to get up, but referee did not count him out, calling off the fight.